 Volume records describe the space available on direct access volumes and certain error statistics for tape volumes (ESV).
 The following record types, which constitute the group of volume records, are described in this chapter:

-- Record type 19-Direct Access Volume.
+• Record type 19-Direct Access Volume.

-- Record type 21-ESV.
+• Record type 21-ESV.

-- Record type 69-VSAM Data Space Defined or Deleted

 Fields in these records marked "Reserved" are reserved for use by SMF and are not available for your use.